pklostos/FinalProject2015/Process diary.md

 vvvv.org

-# Week 09 - 4/21 -
+# Week 09 - 4/21 - Hype training
-Key thoughts:

-Links for this week:

-# Week 10 - 4/28 -
+# Week 10 - 4/28 - Hype training and development of Whitewash exhibition
-Key thoughts:

-Links for this week:

-# Week 11 - 5/5 -
+# Week 11 - 5/5 - Refinement of Whitewash and tieing it all together
-Key thoughts:

-Links for this week:

 # Week 12 - 5/12 - Final class.
 Final presentation.
 Documentation.